jo-inge-arnes/simplehunts/README.md

 - Cd into the 'target' directory
 - In the directory you will now have 4 executable jar-files

-Markup : 1.
-Dataset generator for training and evaluation data
+1. Dataset generator for training and evaluation data

 	java -jar csvgenerate.jar 20000 0.5 training.csv
 	java -jar csvgenerate.jar 20000 0.5 evaluation.csv

 The first parameter (20000) is for generating 20000 random records.
 The second parameter means a distribution of 50% true records (matching ME criteria) The third parameter is the output file name

 2. Learning algorithm (Hunt's algorithm)

 		java -jar learn.jar training.csv output.json

 Reads the file training.csv and outputs a JSON-file with the decision tree.
 The filename param for JSON is optional.

 3. Evaluation of accuracy

 	java -jar evaluate output.json evaluation.csv

 Reads the decision tree from the JSON-file and uses the evaluation CSV-file for calculating accuracy

 4. Using the decision tree for asking questions

 	java -jar classify.jar output.json